 If you experience mold toxicity or mold poisoning, symptom relief is within reach.
-Roger Billica, MD, William Billica, MD, and the team at Tri-Life Health, PC, in Fort Collins, Colorado, can treat symptoms associated with mold toxicity, such as coughing, wheezing, and itchy skin – and more serious complications.
-If exposed to mold and you exhibit symptoms, call Tri-Life Health, PC, for an evaluation today.
+Roger Billica, MD, William Billica, MD, and the team at Tri-Life Health in Fort Collins, Colorado, can treat symptoms associated with mold toxicity, such as coughing, wheezing, and itchy skin – and more serious complications.
+If exposed to mold and you exhibit symptoms, call Tri-Life Health for an evaluation today.

 Mold is a fungus that usually grows in warm, moist environments.
 It’s often in showers, toilets, baths, basements, and kitchens.
 Some types of mold, including black mold, can release toxins that can cause symptoms similar to allergic reactions.
 Mold toxicity treatment offers symptom relief and reversal of the effects of the mold toxins.